belltastic/laravel/README.md

 ### 1. Get the API key

-First of all you'll need to provide an API token, which you can get from the [API Tokens](https://belltastic.com/user/api-tokens) page.
+First of all you'll need to get an API token, so you can securely communicate with our servers and access your data.
+You can get the token from the [API Tokens](https://belltastic.com/user/api-tokens) page.
 The token will have a `user_` prefix.

 Put it in your `.env` file like so: